-Picton Castle, Galleries, Gardens & Restaurant will be open daily from 10.00am – 5.00pm** from 19 March to 31 October 2016.
-During the winter months the Castle is closed for essential maintenance and repairs, however it will be open for special events and Christmas Tours for Groups, please see our Events Listing page for details.
+Picton Castle, Galleries, Gardens & Restaurant is open daily from 10.00am – 5.00pm** from 19 March to 31 October 2016.
+The Castle, Shop and Galleries will re-open on 1 April 2017 – see our Winter Opening Hours.
+During the winter months the Castle is closed for essential maintenance and repairs, however it will be open for special events such as our Victorian Christmas Markets and Christmas Tours for Groups, please see our Events Listing page for details.
 The Gardens remain open to view during the winter months, as is our Restaurant – please follow this link for further details.

 **Gardens maybe closed in high winds or adverse weather conditions to all visitors to ensure visitor safety.
 Please call before you set out if you are travelling some distance.

 There is always something new to see and do at Pembrokeshire’s Award Winning Castle & Gardens…

 - Visit and enjoy superb collections, A beautiful hybrid, Picton Castle consists of a 13th century castle with a splendid Georgian wing.
 Guided tours span nearly 800 years of history, with inspiring family stories.